Ghostscypher/php-mpesa/specifications.md

 below.
 Please note that the `.ext` is a generic extension which stands for the file extension of the library you are creating for example we can have `Mpesa.php`, `Mpesa.cpp`, `Mpesa.py`, etc.

+### certificates folder

+Here we will store the Mpesa certificates that will be used to generate security credential for those requests that require the credential You can copy the certificates from the [Certificates folder]('./../certificates')

+`sandbox.cer` - The Mpesa certificate for sandbox environment

+`production.cer` - The mpesa live APIs sandbox

 ### src folder